 Patient and carer race equality framework

-• Leadership and governance: trusts’ boards will be leading on establishing and monitoring concrete plans of action to reduce health inequalities
+1. Leadership and governance – trust boards will lead on creating and monitoring plans to reduce health inequalities.

-• Data: new data set on improvements in reducing health inequalities will need to be published, as well as details on ethnicity in all existing core data sets.
+2. Data – trusts must publish new data on progress in reducing health inequalities, and include ethnicity information in all existing core data sets.

 Patient and carer race equality framework - how trusts will embed anti-racism.